Frequently Asked Questions

 Is my child going to have fun?

 If we could legally guarantee something like that we would.
 But since we can’t, we’ll just say that our camps have been providing a fun, exciting, and encouraging environment for children for over a decade.
-As we’ve been voted Portland’s Best Summer Camp four years in a row, we’d like to think we’ve found the magical formula for putting on a great camp!
+As we’ve been voted Portland’s Best Summer Camp for eight years in a row, we’d like to think we’ve found the magical formula for putting on a great camp!

 Will the camps help my athlete's development?